My Training Philosophy

 What is balanced training?

 Balanced training combines positive reinforcement, negative reinforcement, negative punishment, and positive punishment for effective training that lasts.
+I use tons of treats, toys, and praise as well as carefully chosen training tools to create a well-rounded dog.

 How long are training sessions?